 \section{Related Work}

-\paragraph{GPs for ODEs} GPs for modeling ODE systems have been studied in a number of publications (e.g.~\citep{ hegde2021bayesian, ensinger21structure,solin2021scalable,heinonen2018learning}).
+\paragraph{GPs for ODEs} GPs for modeling ODE systems have been studied in a number of publications (e.g.~\citep{ hegde2021bayesian, ensinger21structure, solin2021scalable, heinonen2018learning, duncker2019learning}).
 With the notable exception of~\cite{solin2021scalable}, they only consider systems in which the dynamics are defined in the data space.
 The work that is closest to ours from a technical perspective is~\cite{hegde2021bayesian, ensinger21structure} that also employ decoupled sampling in order to compute consistent trajectories during inference.
 We are not aware that interacting dynamical systems under a GP prior have been studied previously, either in the continuous or in the discrete time setting.

-\paragraph{NODEs for dynamical data } Since the debut of Neural ODEs~\cite{chen2018neural}, much progress has been made on how to apply neural networks for modeling sequential data in the continuous time domain.
-These works~\citep{rubanova19latent, brouwer19gru} typically assume a black-box approximation to unknown ODE systems $\tfrac{d}{dt}\H(t)=\f(\H(t))$, where $\f$ is a deterministic neural network, and the latent space is separated from the observational space using a neural network decoder.
-A subtle difference to our approach is that we decided to use a linear mapping instead.
-However, in case that the outputs are high-dimensional, e.g. video data, this can be easily changed.
-Few works have integrated function uncertainty into Neural ODEs by putting a prior over the neural network weights~\cite{yildiz2019ode2vae, dandekar2020bayesian}.
+\paragraph{Neural ODEs for dynamical data } Since the debut of Neural ODEs (NODEs)~\cite{chen2018neural}, much progress has been made on how to model sequential data in the continuous time domain using neural networks.
+These works~\citep{rubanova19latent, brouwer19gru} assume a black-box approximation to unknown ODE systems $\tfrac{d}{dt}\H(t)=\f(\H(t))$, where $\f$ is a deterministic neural network, and the latent space is separated from the observational space using a neural network decoder.
+A subtle difference in our approach is that we decided to use linear mapping instead.
+However, when the outputs are high-dimensional, e.g. video data, this can be easily changed.
+Few works have integrated function uncertainty into NODEs by putting a prior over the neural network weights~\cite{yildiz2019ode2vae, dandekar2020bayesian}.
 To the best of our knowledge, none of these works addressed interacting systems.
-However, we still compare against an interactive adaptation of these approaches in our experiments.
+However, we still compare against an interactive adaptation of these methods.